galax-io/.github/profile/README.md

 ## Hi there 👋
 🙋‍♀️ We are the Galaxio team.
-The name of our team referst to the Isaac Asimov's Galaxia.
+The name of our team refers to the Isaac Asimov's Galaxia.
 Galaxia is a possible future state for the human race in which all planets, all humans, all life, and even non-living organic matter would be incorporated into one single organism.

 ## 🌈 Contribution guidelines